 Improve public health through the promotion of active lifestyles

-The MPH in Physical Activity prepares students to identify the health benefits of, and various barriers to, physical activity, and how to apply this knowledge in order to promote greater societal wellness and health equity.
-Students are prepared for careers that involve integrating physical activity into public health practice at various levels.
+The MPH in Physical Activity prepares students to identify the benefits of physical activity and the barriers to being active for diverse populations and how to apply this knowledge to promote wellness and health equity.
+Our curriculum emphasizes evidence-based practice, health equity, policy advocacy, program evaluation and social justice.

 Perfect for students interested in...